Trolleytruck: Austria

-Trolleytrucks were used in St. Lambrecht, Austria by the Nobel Industries dynamite factory from 16 November 1945 to 21 April 1951.
+Trolleytrucks were used in St. Lambrecht, Austria, by the Nobel Industries dynamite factory from 16 November 1945 to 21 April 1951.
 Trolleytrucks were used to carry dynamite over the Alps just after World War II due to the shortages of material that for a time prevented the use of diesel trucks.
 In the 1950s the material shortages had been alleviated so the trolleytrucks were replaced with diesel trucks and the former power lines were taken down.
 Some trucks from the abandoned line were reconverted to trolley buses and used along streets in Kapfenberg.

 Bulgaria

-A Ukrainian built trolleytruck started service in Pleven, Bulgaria in 1987, but that truck may no longer be in service since it is stored in the trolleybus depot.
+A Ukrainian built trolleytruck started service in Pleven, Bulgaria, in 1987, but that truck may no longer be in service since it is stored in the trolleybus depot.

 Canada

-The Québec Cartier Mining Company used trolleytrucks in its iron ore mine in Québec from 1970 until 1977 when the iron ore deposit was exhausted and the mine closed down.
-The power supply for this remote mine was a power plant taken out of a diesel electric locomotive.
+The Québec Cartier Mining Company used trolleytrucks in its iron ore mine in Québec from 1970 until 1977, when the iron ore deposit was exhausted and the mine closed down.
+The power supply for this remote mine was an 1,800-horsepower (1,340 KW) power plant taken out of a diesel locomotive.

 As of 2022 the Copper Mountain Mining Corporation operating at Copper Mountain, British Columbia is converting its diesel-electric haul trucks to trolley assist for the climb out of the pit, with power being supplied by the mine's existing transmission supply from BC Hydro.

 Germany

 The German Federal Ministry for the Environment is building a network of overhead wires along the autobahn for diesel-electric hybrids, allowing trucks to cruise on electric power.
-A short test stretch has been built on an Armybase in Brandenburg, with longer routes in Hesse and Schleswig-Holstein planned for 2018.
+A short test stretch has been built on an army base in Brandenburg, with longer routes in Hesse and Schleswig-Holstein planned for 2018.

-The Test in Schleswig-Holstein has started on 1 June 2019 and in Hesse on 7 May 2019.
+The test in Schleswig-Holstein started on 1 June 2019 and in Hesse on 7 May 2019.

-A further Test is planned in Baden-Württemberg.
+A further test is planned in Baden-Württemberg.